-Estimated quantity potentially available for collection calculated using an available for collection factor to reflect the estimated life span of the original product and the quantity of waste remaining after use for a consumable product.
-Used as the denominator to calculate collection and recycling performance rates.
+Estimated quantity potentially available for collection calculated using an available for collection factor against the amount Supplied.
+Calculated to reflect the estimated lifespan of the original product and the quantity of waste remaining after use.
+Used as the denominator to calculate collection and recycling rates.